GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

             - If you have a Ranger, you can set a trap.
 If you opt to fight (2 Gorgons front row, 2 Pixies backrow), then use Kantios (Confuse) to prevent the Gorgons from using their stone breath attack.
             - At the end of the path you will encounter a wolf.
 It has infinite HP and will flee after you do enough damage.
 Continue north to the B3F stairs.
         - B3F
-            - Upon entering you will find a dead body.
-Collect the body and exit via the B2F Harken.
-Go to the Temple and speak with the revived hunter.
-If you do not speak with him, then the wolf boss will not spawn on B3F.
+            - Upon entering you will find a dead hunter.
+Collect the body and exit back to town.
+Go to the Temple and revive him to learn that he was the missing hunter that Lady Matilda hired.
+If you do not revive him, then the wolf boss will not spawn on B3F.
             - Harken to B2F, go north to B3F, and proceed to the bottom-left room.
-            - Note that there are more difficult enemies on this floor, including Gorgons.
+Note that there are more difficult enemies on this floor, including Gorgons.
             - Defeat the Alabaster Balewolf.
         - Post-Battle
             - After the fight a second wolf will appear and both will escape.
 You will gain the "There Are Two Alabaster Balewolves" Knowledge.
             - The request automatically fails.
-Return to the Guild and submit the failed request.
-Reset the request using the Cursed Wheel ("Special Requests") to start the 2nd run.
+Return to the Guild and submit the request.
+Reset using the Cursed Wheel ("Special Requests") to start the 2nd run.

     === "Boss: Alabaster Balewolf"